Fury-Labs/fury-bridge/x/bridge/spec/01_concepts.md

         DeployERC20: Deploy ERC20
         MintERC20: Mint ERC20 amount for receiver
-        if_erc20_deployed --> DeployERC20: Kava ERC20 not deployed
+        if_erc20_deployed --> DeployERC20: Fury ERC20 not deployed
-        if_erc20_deployed --> MintERC20: Kava ERC20 exists
+        if_erc20_deployed --> MintERC20: Fury ERC20 exists
         DeployERC20 --> MintERC20
     }
 ```

-### Kava ERC20 to Ethereum Transfers
+### Fury ERC20 to Ethereum Transfers

-Transferring from Kava to Ethereum follows a similar pattern.
+Transferring from Fury to Ethereum follows a similar pattern.
 Of the following
 steps, only step 1 is implemented in the bridge module and the subsequent steps
 are done by the relayer.

-1. Account calls `Withdraw(withdrawal Ethereum Address, amount)` on a Kava ERC20
+1. Account calls `Withdraw(withdrawal Ethereum Address, amount)` on a Fury ERC20
    contract.
 This burns the account tokens and emits a `Withdraw` event
    containing the receiver Ethereum address and corresponding amount.
 2. Module `PostTxProcessing` EVM hook scans for `Withdraw` events from enabled